CSC207-2022F-UofT/course-project-scramblers/README.md

 <img width="476" alt="Screen Shot 2022-12-07 at 3 42 58 PM" src="https://user-images.githubusercontent.com/74324750/206292676-a3779840-ec4a-4246-bb51-66ecfafe9609.png">

 ## Functionality
 So far, functionality is limited to rather basic moves but several features are missing or are problematic.
+However, we have made notable gain getting display functionality as well as a good nuknernpfnlayers working together to complete different use cases.

 ## Explanation of Design Patterns